1. MIDDLE AGES

 1. INTRODUCTION

 The Middle Ages is the period that runs from the 5th century to the 15th century (from the fall of the Roman Empire to the discovery of America in 1492).
-This period can be divided into these phases:
+This period can be divided into:

-• High and Late Middle Ages (11th – 15th century) associated with Gothic art and polyphonic music.
+High & Late Middle Ages (11th – 15th century) associated with Gothic art and polyphonic music.

 The Christian Church dominated almost everything about life, including music.